 It's no wonder that I love reading autobiographies; I'm obsessed with exploring the human psyche (I even have a Masters in Criminology) and I love getting lost in another person and temporarily escaping from myself.

 For me, acting is telling another person's Truth.
 I strive to be a portal between the personal and the universal, to cause insight, inspiration, laughter, solidarity and pathos through integrity, virtuosity and fun in my story-telling.

-I have been lucky enough to play a truly diverse range of roles on stage and screen, including starring as London-born lawyer “Michelle” in the psychological survival thriller 54 Days; American psychiatrist and femme-fatale “Sam” in the Woody Allen-style indie feature The 33rd Wedding; womanizing “Charlie” trapped in a woman's body to teach him a lesson in Goodbye Charlie; the celestial fantasy of a dying gay man “The Angel” in Angels in America; “Mary, Queen of Scots” vying with Elizabeth I for her kingdom in Maria Stuart; “Helga, the baby” in Off-Broadway's Cabaret; French backpacker “Lauren” in the inspired European Arthouse Le Matinal, “Sonia” in the romantic-comedy Unspoiled by Feminism, and Italian firecracker “Sofia” in the soon-to-be-released classic romance Tendenza ad Amar.
-You can download my full résumé here.
+I have been lucky enough to play a truly diverse range of roles on stage and screen, including starring as London-born lawyer “Michelle” in the psychological survival thriller 54 Days; American psychiatrist and femme-fatale “Sam” in the Woody Allen-style indie feature Birthday Adjustment Disorder; womanizing “Charlie” trapped in a woman's body to teach him a lesson in Goodbye Charlie; the celestial fantasy of a dying gay man “The Angel” in Angels in America; “Mary, Queen of Scots” vying with Elizabeth I for her kingdom in Maria Stuart; “Helga, the baby” in Off-Broadway's Cabaret; French backpacker “Lauren” in the inspired European Arthouse Le Matinal, “Sonia” in the romantic-comedy Unspoiled by Feminism, and Italian firecracker “Sofia” in the classic romance Tendenza ad Amar.
+See my full film and stage résumés.

 Drop me a line and let's collaborate!